phosphoer/tankjs/README.md

 ### Entities
 An Entity at its heart is simply a container for components.
 Most things in your game will be an entity with some assortment of components attached to it.

-### Spaces
-Spaces can be thought of as little self-contained worlds.
-Entities are contained within Spaces, and Events are local to each Space.
-Spaces are *not* "scenes" or "levels".

 ### Events
-All Components can listen for Events that occur within their parent Space.
-For example, Spaces send out an `OnEnterFrame` event every frame that Components can listen to in order to be part of the main loop.
+All Components can listen for Events.
+For example, TANK send out an `OnEnterFrame` event every frame that Components can listen to in order to be part of the main loop.

 ### No Setup
 TANK doesn't require a node install, a local server, dependencies, or anything beyond double-clicking your HTML file to run it.